indigos33k3r/self-paced-education/README.md

 I recommend [filing a bug](https://github.com/tylucaskelley/courses/issues/new) if you:

 * Find an issue with the API
-* Want to add another education provider
+* Want to add another education provider's set of courses
 * Would like to request a feature

 If you'd like to contribute, please see this document.
 I appreciate all pull